Skip to main content

 Securian Financial Home

-Wherever your retirement pad may be, find one that enhances and enriches your life.
+Find a retirement home that enhances and enriches your life.

 Retirement can include many changes, including moving to a new home.
 Senior living communities are growing in popularity among those in their golden years.
-Within a span of 50 years, it’s predicted that the number of residents moving into these communities will grow from 15 million in 2000 to 27 million in 2050.1
+It’s predicted that the number of people 65 or older who are moving into senior living communities will grow to 27 million by 2050.1

 Types of retirement communities